nical/angle-refcnt-dbg/nical/README.md

 To ignore frames, add new lines to `skipped_frames.txt`.
-To rename a frame into something else add lines to `renamed_frames.txt`
+To rename a frame into something else add lines to `renamed_frames.txt` To skip entire sub-trees, add a the root of the skipped subtree to `skipped_subtrees.txt`

+You can add `# comments` to these files, they will be ignored, leading and trailoing whitespaces are also trimmed.

 # To generate the dump from visual studio